 Lennard Gorge is one-of-the-lesser visited of the Kimberley gorges.
 It is tougher to access than the other gorges in the area, but it is well-worth making the effort.

-The eight kilometre access road is strictly four wheel drive only, and will take up to half an hour to negotiate, longer if the roads are wet.
-The walk in from the car park can be rather challenging so allow plenty of time.
+The 8-kilometre access road is strictly four-wheel-drive only, and will take up to 30-minutes to negotiate, longer if the roads are wet.
+The walk in from the carpark can be rather challenging so allow plenty of time.

 The gorge is a three-hour drive from Derby along the Gibb River Road.
 It can be hazardous and extreme care should be taken when driving in, and when exploring and climbing the gorge.